Why We Love It

 Typical employers include educational institutions such as universities and colleges, repair shops (e.g. Best Instrument Repair Co., The Repair Shop), large music stores (e.g. Music Showcase, Inc., Ellman’s Music Center, Johnstonbaugh’s Music Centers, SSE Music, Tom’s Music House) and factories.
 There are more and more music departments that are establishing the need for craftsmen such as sales staff, administration and music technicians.

-Can I Become a Music Instrument Technician or Repair?
+How To Become a Music Instrument Technician or Repair